DDM-Lab/janus/README.md

 If you use a GUI or similar interface to Git instead of the command line it almost certainly includes cognates to all of the above, though you’ll have to consult the documentation of that interface for details.

-The above information tags is now also in [the Janus doc](https://github.com/DDM-Lab/janus).

 ### Ports

 We typically run our online experiments out of lots of different